Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: Yes

 Formal sets of written, visual or verbal tests that are given by a psychologist.
-They help providers understand how your youth thinks, feels and behaves.
+They help providers understand how your youth thinks, feels, and behaves.
 They can also help determine your youth’s strengths, challenges, personality and how they handle situations.

 • Medicaid: Covered